martinsufiofb/LifeStyl/README.md

 ## Overview
 ### Description
-LifeStyle - lets users achieve fitness goals, see other users who have the same goals and lets them connect.
+LifeStyle - Helps users achieve fitness journey goals, see other users who have the same goals and lets them connect.

 ### App Evaluation
 [Evaluation of your app across the following attributes]
-- **Category:**
+- **Category: Lifestyle**
-- **Mobile:**
+- **Mobile: Mobile App**
 - **Story:**
 - **Market:**
 - **Habit:**